 (2) Where a chance in a lottery is purchased or otherwise acquired by a body on behalf of which or for the purposes of which a standard lottery is conducted or by a person acting on behalf of that body, that chance shall be ineligible for any prize in that lottery.

-[Regulation 30B inserted in Gazette 11 May 1993 p.
+[Regulation 30B inserted by Gazette 11 May 1993 p.
 2398.]

 31. Small private lotteries (Act s.
 103)